0x-federicO/0x-federicO/README.md

 ### About

-I am basically a fullstack web dev - _plus_ wide IT architecture skills, keen on Open source, _especially_ GNU/Linux -
+Mostly a fullstack web dev - _plus_ wide IT architecture skills, keen on Open source, _especially_ GNU/Linux -

 I have a specialty in (and applied) a lot of programming languages, eg: php, java, Scala, perl (long ago!
 OO, logs analytics, functional), python (web/data) and js/es6+.